Short Story Saturday: Veiled Intentions

 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions.
 Please enjoy.

-A man donning a black cloak greeted us when we arrived.
-He gave us a bearded smile.
-“Welcome to the ‘Magick Sanctuary’.
-I am your host, Mystic Trevor.”
+A man donning a black cloak sporting a neatly trimmed beard greeted us warmly when we entered.
+“Welcome to the ‘Magick Sanctuary’,” he said.
+“I am your host, Mystic Trevor.”

 “You do realize those are three dollars.”